SMAC-Group/course_gmwm/slides/chapter4_06.md

 ---

 Although the implied WV stays within the confidence region of the empirical WV, the general trend is not very well followed by this model.
-However, this maybe well be due to the initialasation of parameters that converged to a local minimum.
-Hence, we initiate the parameters with fixed values and run the again the estimation.
+However, this maybe well be due to the initialization of parameters that converged to a local minimum.
+Hence, we initiate the parameters with fixed values and run again the estimation.

 ```r
 mod = gmwm(RW(gamma2 = 0.1) + AR1(phi = 0.8, sigma2 = 0.1), savingrt, robust = TRUE)